This post is mainly for new freelance writers and ghostwriters, as experienced ones will likely know these two tips.

 I’m a working children’s ghostwriter, and I get a lot of queries about my writing service.
-Doing this for a number of years, I’ve come across different personalities, different requests, and a couple of ‘be careful’ moments.
+Doing this for many years, I’ve come across different personalities, different requests, and a couple of ‘be careful’ moments.

-One of the recent ‘watch it moments’ was from a woman who sounded very genuine.
+This was my second ‘watch it moment.’
+I received a query from a woman who sounded very genuine.
 She had a compelling, heart-tugging reason for wanting to have a picture book written.

-I emailed back that if she still had a problem, she could pay by check and regular mail.
+I emailed back that if she still had a problem, she could pay by check, using regular mail.

 She replied, very upbeat, that if I’d give her my banking information, she’d transfer the money to me – it’d be super quick.